“When gone I am, the last of the malls in Elyria will I be.”-Midway Mall *in Yoda voice

 Alright, you guys ready for the interior?
 “Yeah, me too“– Kylo Ren Star Wars: TLJ

 As we come to a close with Midway Mall I just want to say a few things.
-I’m not sure what made this place die.
-I don’t know if it was a lack of updates, competition with Great Northern, or poor ownership, I really have no idea.
+I’m not sure what made this place die, I don’t know if it was a lack of updates, competition with Great Northern, or poor ownership, I really have no idea.
 However, it would be really cool to see what this place was like when it was happening because it was very successful for a long time.
-I also hope that this place is around longer so that everyone reading this can get a chance to check it out because it is really worth it for a dead mall go-er.
+I also hope that it is around longer so that everyone reading this can go check it out because it is really worth it for a dead mall go-er.